syyunn/kmeans/README.md

     python test.py -n_clusters 5 -n_points 100
     # After the above commands, look into the `result` dir to check the generated result

+## TimeFrame
+For algorithmic implementation : `45min`
+For visualization codes : `1 hour`

+## Code Explanation
+First, `test.py` generates `-n_points` number of data points for `-n_cluters` number of 2 dimensional multivariate gaussian distributions.
+The parameters for each distribution, mean and covariance, is random-sampled, but covariances is set to be `0` for its visual tidiness.
+The data points and its sampled gaussian distributions are visualized in `result/raw.png` and `result/gaussian.png` respectively.

+After data generation, the `KMeans` runs on the data and its `labels` and `centorids` are plotted in `result/kmeans.png`